PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 IFPU 2 (Bretigny) EUCBZMFP

 The flight plan will be addressed to both of the IFPUs.
-The addresses of Units outside the IFPS-Zone involved in the flight will be adduced to the additional line beneath the originator’s data, before the opening bracket of the message itself.
+The addresses of the ATC Units outside the IFPS-Zone involved in the flight will be adduced to the additional line beneath the originator’s data, before the opening bracket of the message itself.
 The IFPS will distribute the message to these addresses.
 Each line of address shall be introduced by an “AD” abbreviation and it shall contain not more than 7 addresses.

 Combined VFR/IFR, IFR/VFR, GAT/OAT, OAT/GAT flights